-This Memorandum of Agreement (MOA) constitutes an agreement between U.S. Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Wharton County Sheriff's Office (WCSO), pursuant to which ICE delegates to nominated, trained, certified, and authorized WCSO personnel the authority to perform certain immigration enforcement functions as specified herein.
+This Memorandum of Agreement (MOA) constitutes an agreement between U.S. Immigration and Customs Enforcement (ICE), a component of the U.S. Department of Homeland Security (DHS), and the Waukesha County Sheriff's Office (WCSO), pursuant to which ICE delegates to nominated, trained, certified, and authorized WCSO personnel the authority to perform certain immigration enforcement functions as specified herein.
 It is the intent of the parties that these delegated authorities will enable the WCSO to identify and process for removal, under ICE supervision, aliens in WCSO jail/correctional facilities who fall within ICE's civil immigration enforcement priorities.
 The WCSO and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
+Waukesha County is a political subdivision of the State of Wisconsin and, for the purposes of this agreement, a reference to "WCSO" includes the Sheriff, the Waukesha County Jail Administrator and all employees of the WCSO.